RGBz/sudoku/README.md

   [9, 0, 6, 7, 0, 0, 0, 0, 0],
 ]);

-// Sokution grid may be undefined if the puzzle is unsolvable console.log(solution.grid?.toString()));
+// Solution grid may be undefined if the puzzle is unsolvable console.log(solution.grid?.toString()));
 ```